Vocal classical music

 My mind to me a kingdom is

 (lyrics).
 Words attributed to E. Dyer.
-Another, anonymous setting of the same poem later appeared in Pills to Purge Melancholy.
+Another, anonymous setting of the same poem later appeared in Pills to purge melancholy.

 - Cenci, G. –